Croston Old school is a multi-purpose community resource centre which opened in April 2001 after extensive refurbishment.

 Following extensive consultation a registered charity was established to raise funds to develop the building.
 Outline planning permission was granted in the spring of 2000.
 A grant from the National Lottery Charities board for £481,062 funded the majority of a £520,000 scheme to convert the building.
 Over £20,000 was raised by other grants and local fundraising.

 The venue has gone from strength to strength and is much in demand for wedding receptions and christening parties as well as providing a home to many local voluntary groups.
-We also hold regular concerts through our partnership with Spot-On Rural Touring.
+We also hold regular concerts through our partnership with Spot-On Lancashire.

-The board of Trustees employs a manager and a caretaker to oversee the day to day running of the centre.
+The board of Trustees employs a Centre manager, Caretaker, Bar/Events manager & Events assistants to oversee the day to day running of the centre together with our Volunteers.